 The first thing we do is, you already know this, you are going to renew your baptismal promises.

-When you were little kids, somebody brought you in their arms, brought you to a church like this and a godparent, a sponsor, actually took your place and said yes to all the things that you yourself now are going to say yes to.
-Do you believe in God, do you believe in the Father, do you believe in all the wondrous things offered to you?
+When you were little kids, somebody brought you in their arms, brought you to a church like this and a godparent, a sponsor, actually took your place and said yes to all the things that you yourself now are going to say yes to: do you believe in God, do you believe in the Father, do you believe in all the wondrous things offered to you.

+When you were a child, you didn’t understand it, but your godparents said all these things for you.
 Now the beginning of becoming an adult is you must make those promises in which you receive the deep, quiet but lovely love of God in your hearts in a new life.

 So, I am going to ask you, now, to renew your baptismal promises.
 And I want to hear a nice loud voice.
 OK?
 Yes.
 You know what this is now?
 It’s very important.

 My dear friends… Jesus said that, he said, “I no longer call you servants or slaves, I call you friends.”

-My dear friends, I now ask you, before this community of people, do you reject Satan and all his works and all his empty promises?
-Do you…<not transcribed>…and life everlasting.
+“My dear friends, I now ask you, before this community of people, do you reject Satan and all his works and all his empty promises?
+Do you… (not transcribed) …and life everlasting.
+This is our faith.
+This is the faith of the church.
+We are proud to profess it in Christ Jesus our Lord.”

-I will lay hands upon you.
-It’s a very ancient custom.
-The laying of hands is calling down the Holy Spirit upon you.
-It’s calling God to be with you in a very special way.
-And it is telling you that God calls you no longer as children but adults to go out into the world to heal it and love it and care for it in the name of Jesus our Lord.
+And it is telling you that God calls you no longer as children, but adults to go out into the world to heal it and love it and care for it in the name of Jesus our Lord.

-My dear friends, in baptism God our father…<not transcribed>
+“My dear friends, in baptism God our father… (not transcribed).”

 All Rights Reserved.

-If you would like to use this transcript please contact us for permission.
+If you would like to use our transcript of this sermon (updated 2022), please contact us for permission.

-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for Pentecost, Year B, "Pentecost" was delivered on 31st May 2009.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.